 His family loves and misses him tremendously.
 We are at peace knowing he is not suffering anymore.
 We will see you again one day, Paw.

 The family wishes to extend our sincere thanks to the Devotion Hospice team and friends who helped make his last days peaceful and comfortable.

 Burial with military honors will be private for immediate family and friends at the Houston VA National Cemetery.

 In lieu of flowers, anyone wishing to make a donation in Jim's memory should consider a memorial to the National Kidney Foundation or the American Heart Association.

-To plant a tree in memory of James Henry Hooper, please click here.
+To plant a beautiful memorial tree in memory of James Henry Hooper, please visit our Tree Store.